 We handle the legals Australia-wide, so you can focus on scaling up 🇦🇺😎 Learn More

-Venture capital is a form of equity financing where investors provide capital to high-potential startups in exchange for ownership stakes.
-Unlike traditional loans, VC funding carries no repayment obligations but demands significant returns, typically 10–20x the initial investment within 5–7 years.
-This expectation compels startups to prioritise rapid scaling, market dominance, or exits via acquisition or IPO.
+Venture capital (VC) is a form of equity financing where investors provide capital to high-potential startups in exchange for ownership stakes.
+Unlike traditional loans, VC funding doesn’t carry repayment obligations but demands significant returns, typically 10–20 times the initial investment within 5–7 years.
+This expectation drives startups to focus on rapid scaling, market dominance, or exits via acquisition or IPO.

 Australia’s VC sector has matured significantly, with total investment in Australian startups reaching US$2.54 billion in 2023, compared to US$5.44 billion in 2022, according to newly released data from KPMG Australia.